Best Free Transcription Software in 2026

 Pros

-• Unlimited free transcription
+• Unlimited local transcription

 • Strong multilingual support

-• Excellent for recorded audio and video files
+• Good for audio and video files

 Cons